 No matter how many people are relying on you, or how busy your day is, mindful beauty practices help you set aside some essential time for reflective self-care.

-I’ve spent some time putting together a list of my personal daily practices, and if a mindful beauty routine is something you’re interested in too, here’s what you can do:
+I’ve spent some time putting together a list of my personal daily practices, and if you're interested in inviting more mindfulness into your beauty routine too, here’s what you can do:

 Give this a try: Kickstart the day with confidence: as you get out of bed, and prepare for your day, think of three things you find beautiful about yourself.
 It can be physical (“I love my unruly eyebrows!”) or not (“My marcramé game is tight!”).
 Keep it up and you’ll notice how quickly your beauty language can become more positive and inspiring.

-Give this a try: Remember that by taking care of yourself, you can take better care of the other wonderful people in your life.
+Give this a try: Remember that by taking care of yourself, you have more to give to the wonderful people in your life.
 Take five minutes to write down the important humans in your life, and the next time you dread flossing or making a healthy breakfast smoothie, remember how your own self-care (or lack thereof) affects the ones you love most.

 Create and prioritize integrated beauty rituals that best serve you.
-Include rituals like goddess baths, facial masks, manicures, and massages of course.
+Include rituals like indulgent baths, facial masks, aromatherapy, and massages of course.
 But remember to keep your nutrition, movement, stress management and sleep in mind too.
 Make time for your whole self every day.

 Give this a try: No time?
 Make time!
 Schedule in your rituals the same way you do a doctor’s appointment or lunch with friends, and commit to a “no cancellation” policy.